michelleklum/cs124-lab3/design/design.md

 ## Final App: Report Error Pop-Up Message

-For Lab 3, we introduced a Report Error pop-up message whenever Firebase reports an error loading list data.
+For Lab 3, we introduced a Report Error Pop-up whenever Firebase reports an error loading list data.
 The user then has the opportunity to report the error.
-If they press the report button, we will log the error in our database, and the user will be notified that their error was reported.
+Pressing the report button will log the error in our database, and the user will be notified that their error was reported.

 <img src="error_message_before_submitting_lab_3.png" alt="Error Message Before Submitting" width="200px">